a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Object

-The object data type is an unordered collection of elements that is accessed by string or symbol keys, as opposed to numerical indexes for arrays.
+The object data type is an unordered collection of elements that is accessed by string or symbol key, as opposed to numerical index for arrays.
 You can create an object by writing an object literal.

 ```javascript
 { a: 1, b: 'foo' }
 ```

-You can also use the `Object` constructor to create an object, though this is not as common.
+You can also use the `Object` constructor to create an object, though this is less common.

 ```javascript
 new Object()